skip to content

 Alec Shelbrooke

-Alec Shelbrooke was a Conservative and Unionist Party candidate in Elmet and Rothwell constituency in the UK Parliamentary general election.
-They were elected with 33,726 votes.
+Alec Shelbrooke is a Conservative and Unionist Party candidate in Wetherby and Easingwold constituency in the UK Parliamentary general election.

 profile photo of Alec Shelbrooke